adedayomatt/eskimi-ssp/README.md

 # Eskimi SSP
 ### Adedayo Matthews

-This a submission of task for the role of Senior full-stack PHP developer at [Eskimi](https://www.eskimi.com/).
+This a submission of a task for the role of Senior full-stack PHP developer at [Eskimi](https://www.eskimi.com/).
 Task description can be found [here](https://docs.google.com/document/d/1t3bEAhCUEc52BB-plKa19DDGXPvHF4hHMtJf2VuZg9o/edit).

 ## Features